Site icon Zeens and Roger

 Laying the Yarny Foundations

 Before I begin, here’s a little bit of background about me.
-There are three moments in my crafty past that have really stuck with me and led me to where I am now:
+Three moments in my crafty past have really stuck with me and led me to where I am now:

-1 At eight years old, Nanna told me “you won’t learn to crochet if you hold the hook like that.”
+1 At eight years old, my Nanna told me, “You won’t learn to crochet if you hold the hook like that.”
 Hmm, nothing quite like turning you off a craft by setting unnecessary rules.
-Truly, I believe Nanna’s intentions were to create a solid foundation of learning but in reality, it had the opposite effect.
-I also think it had something to do with the way Queen Victoria and polite “ladies” held their hooks but my memory is foggy now.
-Anyway, I’m no “lady”.
+Truly, I believe Nanna’s intentions were to create a solid foundation of learning, but in reality, it had the opposite effect.
+I also think it had something to do with the way Queen Victoria and polite “ladies” held their hooks, but my memory is foggy now.
+Anyway, I’m no Lady.
 I’m a woman who eventually learned how to crochet.
-Via Youtube, on my own terms, twenty years later.
+Via YouTube, on my own terms, twenty years later.

 The first real step I took towards taking my crochet hobby more seriously was to set up this creative / lifestyle blog.
 Admittedly, it took me about five years of just thinking about it.
-I was daft to delay but it’s about confidence and I didn’t have any.
-I had very few crochet patterns at first and was constantly fretting that no other design ideas would come to me.
+I was daft to delay, but it’s about confidence, and I didn’t have any.
+I had very few crochet designs under my belt at first and was constantly fretting that no other pattern ideas would come to me.
 So not true!

-I have written many crochet blog posts now, but if you are a long time reader, you will know that I also blog about other things too.
-I have written about my garden numerous times, typed up records of when we’ve been on our summer hols and I have shared other creative ventures (some good, some bad!).
+I have written many crochet blog posts now, but if you are a long-time reader, you will know that I also used to blog about other things too.
+I wrote about my garden numerous times (I’ve since deleted most of them), typed up records of when we’ve been on our summer hols, and I have shared other creative ventures (some good, some bad!).

 The point is, I just started.
 I wrote what was in my head that day, added a few photographs and hit publish.
 I didn’t wait for perfection because, if that were the case, this crafty blog wouldn’t exist at all.